-The Sսbclass 491 visa Australia , is a temporary visa that will support skilled workers and their families to settle in regional areas of Australia.
-It allows the applicant to obtain permanent residency if he meets or she satisfies all the eligibility criteria, which are in line with the Australian drive to unlock regional growth through the unlocking of talent attraction in less populated parts of the country.
+The Subclass 491 visa Australia is a temporary visa that will support skilled workers and their families to settle in regional areas of Australia.
+It allows the applicant to Obtain PR in Australia if he or she satisfies all the eligibility criteria, which are in line with the Australian drive to unlock regional growth through the unlocking of talent attraction in less populated parts of the country.
 The visa can result in permanent residency of the applicant after three years under the Subclass 191 visa if the applicant satisfies the income and residence conditions.

 Eligibility Criteria for Applying for a 491 Visa: